saucelabs/sauce-school/codelabs/Module3_APITesting.md

 ### Input Sets
 An input set is an object (usually a group of input variables related to a specific scenario or use case), For example a list of relevant product ids returned from a product API endpoint.

-When you add and use an Input Set, it means you will run a separate instance of your tests for each Input Set Created.
+When you add and use an Input Set, it means you will run a separate instance of your tests for each Input Set created.
 For example, if you created three Input Sets for `username` and `password`, your tests would be run three times, using each set of credentials.
 An input sets are used within a single test.

 To add an input set select the **Input** tab in the top left, and select **Add Param to Default**.